FAU-DLM/GPU-Jupyterhub/Readme.md

 For more details visit our website https://www.dlm.med.fau.de/setting-jupyterhub-deep-learning/

 Just in short some features:
--Jupyterhub Image definition wit DockerSpawner for spawning Jupyternotebooks.
+-Jupyterhub Image definition with DockerSpawner for spawning Jupyternotebooks.
    - Data is persisted:
      --> -locally (Docker-Volume --> cookie secrets)